- Freshman Applicants

 Any student admitted to a University of Colorado campus after June 30, 2003, who has graduated from high school having successfully completed an International Baccalaureate (IB) diploma, program will be granted 24 credit hours of college credit.
 No tuition will be charged for these credits.
 These credits will be granted, however, only if the student receives a score of 4 or better on an examination administered as part of the IB diploma program.
-Students admitted to the College of Arts and Sciences for the fall 2018 semester or thereafter with an IB diploma will be waived from the Lower-Division Written Communication portion of the college’s General Education Skills Requirement.
+Students admitted to the College of Arts and Sciences for the Fall 2018 semester or thereafter with an IB diploma will be waived from the Lower-Division Written Communication portion of the college’s General Education Skills Requirement.

 College-Level Examination Program (CLEP)

 CU Boulder grants credit for most, but not all, CLEP subject examinations.
-In the College of Arts and Sciences the credit earned by passing most CLEP examinations may be used to fulfill General Education requirements and to make up for deficiencies in the minimum academic preparation standards (MAPS) but not to fulfill major requirements.
+In the College of Arts and Sciences the credit earned by passing most CLEP examinations may be used to fulfill General Education requirements and to make up for deficiencies in the minimum academic preparation standards (MAPS) but not to fulfill major or minor requirements.
 Credits from a CLEP exam may not be used to fulfill any of the college's residency requirements.
 For specific equivalencies see the College Level Examination Program Table.
 CU Boulder's Testing Services administers all CLEP examinations.

 CU Boulder grants credit for many, but not all, DSST subject examinations.
-In the College of Arts and Sciences the credit earned by passing most DSST examinations may be used to fulfill General Education requirements and to make up for deficiencies in the minimum academic preparation standards (MAPS) but not to fulfill major requirements.
+In the College of Arts and Sciences the credit earned by passing most DSST examinations may be used to fulfill General Education requirements and to make up for deficiencies in the minimum academic preparation standards (MAPS) but not to fulfill major or minor requirements.
 Credits from a DSST exam may not be used to fulfill any of the college's residency requirements.
 For specific equivalencies see the DSST Examinations Table.
 CU Boulder's Testing Services does not offer DSST examinations, which are usually taken by activity duty members of the United States Armed Forces.

 Transfer Credit Policies